-When you pay to business using an electronic medium, its called online digital payment gateway and the application that carries out this process is termed as digital payment gateway integration.
+When you pay a business using an electronic medium, it’s called an online digital payment gateway and the application that carries out this process is termed digital payment gateway integration.

-Debit cards are the second highest e-commerce payment method in India.
+Debit cards are the second-highest e-commerce payment method in India.
 Shoppers who want to pay online within their budgetary limits prefer to pay using their Debit cards.
-Debit card, just like a credit card, is a small plastic card with a unique number linked with the bank account number.
+A debit card, just like a credit card, is a small plastic card with a unique number linked with the bank account number.

-With the debit card, consumers can only pay for obtained goods with the money that is already there in his bank account as opposed to the credit card where the outlay that the buyer spends are charged to him and payments are done at the end of the billing time.
-This is the principal difference between debit and credit card is that the amount gets deducted from the card’s bank account directly and there should be adequate balance in the bank account for the transaction to get completed; whereas, in case of a credit card purchase, there is no such requirement.
+With the debit card, consumers can only pay for obtained goods with the money that is already there in their bank account as opposed to the credit card where the outlay that the buyer spends is charged to him and payments are done at the end of the billing time.
+This is the principal difference between debit and credit cards is that the amount gets deducted from the card’s bank account directly and there should be adequate balance in the bank account for the transaction to get completed; whereas, in the case of a credit card purchase, there is no such requirement.

 It is a plastic card fixed with a microprocessor that has the consumer’s personal details saved in it and can be loaded with funds to perform online transactions and instant payment of bills.
 The funds that are loaded in the smart card decrease as per the usage by the shopper and should be reloaded from his bank account.
 The smart card is again similar to a credit card or a debit card in looks, but it has a tiny microprocessor chip installed in it.
 It has the capacity to save a customer’s work and personal details.
 It is best when traveling to foreign countries for leisure or business trips.
 They are accessed using a PIN that every customer is assigned.
 Smart cards are secure, as they store data in an encrypted form and are less expensive.
 Smart cards can only be Smart cards are secure, as they store information in an encrypted format and are less expensive/provides faster processing.